Thelymitra jonesii

-Thelymitra jonesii, commonly called the skyblue sun orchid, is a species of orchid that is endemic to Tasmania.
+Thelymitra jonesii, commonly called skyblue sun orchid, is a species of orchid that is endemic to Tasmania.
 It has a single erect, fleshy, linear, dark green leaf and up to six relatively small light blue to azure blue flowers with darker veins.
 It is a rare orchid known from only four scattered locations in moist coastal heath.

 Description

 Thelymitra jonesii is a glaucous, tuberous, perennial herb with a single erect, fleshy, channelled, grass-like linear leaf 60-210 mm long and 3-6 mm wide with a purplish base.
 Up to six light blue to azure blue flowers with darker veins, 13-27 mm wide are arranged on a flowering stem 80-400 mm tall.
 The sepals and petals are 6-13 mm long and 2-8 mm wide.
 The column is blue to purplish, 3-5 mm long and 1.5-2.5 mm wide with flanges on the side.
 The lobe on the top of the anther is blackish with a yellow fleshy, toothed tip and the side lobes have mop-like tufts of white or purplish hairs.
 The flowers are insect pollinated and open on warm days.
 Flowering occurs from September to December and flowering is more prolific after fire the previous summer.